sornas/site-v2/website/pages/index_en.md

 # Who are we?

-LiTHe kod is a student association at Linköpings University whose mission is to promote and inspire the interest for programming, software engineering and everything related.
+LiTHe kod is a student association at Linköping University whose mission is to promote and inspire the interest for programming, software engineering and everything related.

-We were founded in the fall of 2013 to organize code meetups where students could meet, talk and help eachother with everything code related.
+We were founded in the fall of 2013 to organize code meetups where students could meet, talk and help each other with everything code related.
-We have since continued to develop and now we arrange several types of activites such as study visits, workshops, lectures, Game-Jams, programming competitions and of course code meetups.
+We have since continued to develop and now we arrange several types of activities such as study visits, workshops, lectures, GameJams, programming competitions and of course code meetups.

 <div id="introduction">